cpuchain/ethers-opt/README.md

 ### Features

 - Various functions and classes extending utility of ethers.js

+- Custom fixtures / tasks for hardhat to improve scripting (for more info see [./src/hardhat/README.md](./src/hardhat/README.md))

 - Inherited classes ( Provider, Signer ) to address multiple known issues of ethers.js